Gilisinai/Gilis-Weather/README.md

 ## Techstack

-- React with MobX
+- React with Redux & Thunk.
-- MySQL
+- Design with sass.
-- Google API's (maps, places, directions, matrix)
-- NodeJS, Express
+- Accuweather API for weather.
-- Ant design
+- NodeJS.

-## TODO

-1. make the app user authenticated.
-2. Add favorite dogs featue.
-3. Add a Dog Walker feature.
+- React lottie for animations.
+- Dayjs for date formatting.